jkomoros/prompt-garden/README.md

 - `template` - The template string
 - `vars` - The map of name -> value to use in the template.
 If any vars that are used in the template are missing there will be an error.

+#### property

+Selects a named property from an object

+Required parameters:
+- `object` - The object to select a property from.
+- `property` - The property to select from the object.

 #### ==

 Returns true if a and b are `==`, false otherwise.